Specialist support crosses the sea

 “We expect that with access to these specialist supports and equipment, Zathiyah’s muscles will be supported to the point that she will be able to avoid deformity and live much more comfortably on a day-to-day basis.”

-For more information about the services and supports Therapy Focus offers people living with disability, visit the How we can help page.
+For more information about the services and supports Therapy Focus offers people living with disability, visit our Specialist Services page.